VxpeInjected/VxpeInjecteds-Archive/Discord/Discord-Other/Discord-Nitro-Generator/HowToUse.md

 git --version
 ```

 If you see a version number, Git is installed correctly.
-If not, try again.
+If not, reinstall Git.

+---

 ## 2. Install Python